Wemino/EchoPatch/README.md

 > **Note**: Custom controller mappings can be added via `gamecontrollerdb.txt`.

 ## Fix Keyboard Input Initialization
-Corrects default control assignment on non‑English layouts by mapping hardware scan codes instead of English key names (preventing some “[unassigned]” entries on first launch or after resetting controls) while leaving the saved bindings in the save file unchanged.
+Corrects default control assignment on non‑English layouts by mapping hardware scan codes instead of English key names (preventing some "[unassigned]" entries on first launch or after resetting controls) while leaving the saved bindings in the save file unchanged.

 ## Widescreen Resolution Support for Extraction Point
 Removes 4:3 restriction so all widescreen resolutions are available.